Strategic Plan 2020-2024

 - Director, ASRC Sensor CAT

 - Director, Environmental Sciences Initiative

 - Professor of Civil Engineering, The City College of New York

-Helene Bach (previously BMCC), Avrom Caplan (CUNY Central), Ronnie Ghose (CCNY), Brian Gibney (Brooklyn College, GC), Carmen Melendez (Hunter), Adam Braunschweig (ASRC), Shana Elbaum-Garfinkle (ASRC), Peter Groffman (ASRC), Orie Shafer (ASRC), Matthew Sfeir (ASRC), Ricardo Toledo-Crow (ASRC), Linda Vigdor (ASRC), John Blaho (CUNY Central), Tony Cak (ASRC), Bonnie Eissner (Graduate Center), Meghan Hughes (ASRC), Camille Santistevan (ASRC), Duke Shereen (ASRC), Brian Peterson (Graduate Center), Lori Duggan-Gold (Graduate Center), Eric Viera (CUNY Central), Xi Chen (ASRC), Gabriele Grosso (ASRC), Daniel Keedy (ASRC), Azriel Genack (Queens College), Monika Trujillo (Queenborough Community College), Milan Begliarbekov (ASRC), Robert Campbell (Graduate Center), Adam Greenberg (ASRC), John Grzelewski (ASRC), John Tsapogas (CUNY Research Foundation)
+Helene Bach (previously BMCC), Avrom Caplan (CUNY Central), Ronnie Ghose (CCNY), Brian Gibney (Brooklyn College, GC), Carmen Melendez (Hunter), Adam Braunschweig (ASRC), Shana Elbaum-Garfinkle (ASRC), Peter Groffman (ASRC), Orie Shafer (ASRC), Matthew Sfeir (ASRC), Ricardo Toledo-Crow (ASRC), Linda Vigdor (ASRC), John Blaho (CUNY Central), Tony Cak (ASRC), Bonnie Eissner (Graduate Center), Meghan Hughes (ASRC), Camille Santistevan (ASRC), Duke Shereen (ASRC), Brian Peterson (Graduate Center), Lori Duggan-Gold (Graduate Center), Eric Vieira (CUNY Central), Xi Chen (ASRC), Gabriele Grosso (ASRC), Daniel Keedy (ASRC), Azriel Genack (Queens College), Monica Trujillo (Queensborough Community College), Milan Begliarbekov (ASRC), Robert Campbell (Graduate Center), Adam Greenberg (ASRC), John Grzelewski (ASRC), and John Tsapogas (CUNY Research Foundation).